Sentencing Commonwealth offenders

 Section 20AC outlines the procedure when an offender fails to comply with a sentence passed or an order made under s 20AB.
 The court — if satisfied the offender has, without reasonable cause or excuse, failed to comply with the sentence or order or any requirements related to it — may impose a pecuniary penalty not exceeding 10 penalty units; revoke the alternative sentence and re-sentence the offender; or take no action: s 20AC(6).

 Section 20AC does not authorise the court to amend or revoke the order when the offender has a reasonable excuse for failing to comply with it.
 The options in s 20AC only apply when the offender lacks a reasonable excuse.
-This situation was illustrated by the case of Rene Rivkin, who was convicted of the federal offence of insider trading and sentenced to 9 months imprisonment, to be served by way of periodic detention: R v Rivkin (2003) 198 ALR 400.
-When Rivkin had difficulty complying with periodic detention, for medical and psychiatric reasons, a leave of absence was sought from the Commissioner of Corrective Services (NSW).
-In the absence of a judicial option, the problem was dealt with by the Commissioner agreeing to allow Rivkin to serve the 8 remaining weekends of his periodic detention in one 16-day block.
+This situation was illustrated in R v Rivkin [2003] NSWSC 447 where the offender was convicted of the federal offence of insider trading and sentenced to 9 months imprisonment, to be served by way of periodic detention.
+When the offender had difficulty complying with periodic detention, for medical and psychiatric reasons, a leave of absence was sought from the Commissioner of Corrective Services (NSW).
+In the absence of a judicial option, the problem was dealt with by the Commissioner agreeing to allow the offender to serve the eight remaining weekends of his periodic detention in one 16-day block.

 Section 4K Crimes Act 1914 states in part that: